 Atlatl Rock and Petroglyphs

 The next stop on our Valley of Fire tour was Atlatl Rock – atlatls are ancient weapons that preceded the bow and arrow in many parts of the world and are one of man’s first mechanical inventions.
 We climbed up a metal staircase attached to the rock to view some ancient petroglyphs thought to be over 4000 years old carved by native American cultures.
 There were symbols that looked like footprints, trees, water and long-horned animals.
-The photo of the petroglyphs below was taken just behind Atlatl Rock and show up the carvings more clearly.
+The photo of the petroglyphs below is just behind Atlatl Rock and show up the carvings more clearly.
 There are many areas throughout the state park where petroglyphs can be seen and we also took a short hike up a canyon trail later in the tour where we spotted more.
 Our guide was very into petroglyphs.

 Valley of Fire Cabins